 All school staff, both teaching and non-teaching (for example midday supervisors, caretakers, librarians) have a duty to report bullying, to be vigilant to the signs of bullying and to play an active role in the school's measures to prevent bullying.
-Any reports of bullying (by children, parents or members of staff) will be acted upon.
-If staff are aware, or made aware, of bullying, they should reassure the pupils involved and report this using 'My Concern'.
+If staff are aware of bullying, they should reassure the pupils involved and inform their class teacher.
 The following staff members are anti-bullying leads: Mr Sadler, Mr Snape, and Mr Folly